Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 One of the best things that you can do to improve your crawl budget is to ensure that your website has a good internal linking structure.

-Internal links are links that point from one page on your website to another page on your website.
+Internal links are links that point from one page to another one, within your website.

-In addition, they also help to distribute link juice throughout your website.
+In addition, they also help to distribute link equity throughout your website.

 Use a Sitemap